appsemble/appsemble/docs/guide/basic-app.md

 ## Creating data

-The most obvious way to create data, is through a form.
+The easiest way to create new data is through a form.
 This is exactly what we’ll be creating next.

 Add a new page: